ihaseebullah/Prep_Buddy/README.md

 # Prep Buddy

-`Built via MERN stack and used some cool libraries alongside this.`
+`Built via MERN stack and used some cool libraries alongside this...`